 Students are reviewed as to their readiness for field experience upon application.
 Professional and clinical performance is assessed throughout the student's practicum and internship field placement experience.
 In practicum, the student meets weekly for individual supervision and biweekly for group supervision with a university faculty supervisor.
 The student will also meet regularly with his or her on-site supervisor.
-In internship, the student will meet weekly for individual supervision with his or her on-site supervisor and weekly for group supervision with his or her university faculty supervisor.
+In internship, the student will meet weekly for individual supervision with his or her on-site supervisor and weekly for group supervision with his or her on-site supervisor and weekly for group supervision with his or her on-site supervisor and weekly for group supervision with his or her on-site supervisor and weekly for group supervision with his or her university faculty supervisor.
 The purpose of supervision is to review and encourage clinical skill development.
 Supervision will also involve discussion of client progress, work environment, and issues of professional development.
 Students are expected to demonstrate a developmental progression of clinical skill acquisition and responsiveness to supervision.
 If progression toward clinical skill acquisition does not occur and the student seems unresponsive to supervision, then the student's professional and clinical performance will be considered unsatisfactory.